MichaelByteX/Energy-Informatics-2020/README.md

 ## Snort Ruleset
 This repository includes the local.rules as well as the protocol-scada.rules file used to evaluate the results in the presented paper with Snort.
-In order to use the rules, they have to be copied to the etc/snort folder.
+In order to use the rules, they have to be copied to the etc/snort folder of your Snort installation.